Hardened aircraft shelter: Background

 As with many military items, whether structures, tanks or aircraft, its most prolific use was during the Cold War.
 NATO and Warsaw Pact countries built hundreds of HASs across Europe.
 In this context, hardened aircraft shelters were built to protect aircraft from conventional attacks, as well as nuclear, chemical and biological strikes.
 NATO shelters, built to standard designs across the continent, were designed to withstand a direct hit by a 500 lb (226 kg) bomb, or a near miss by a larger one (i.e., 1,000 lb+).
 In theory, HASs were also built to protect aircraft in a nuclear strike; however, the effect of such an attack on airfield taxiways, runways, support facilities and personnel would have made any retaliatory mission extremely difficult, and subsequent return and rearming almost impossible.

 In the post-Cold War era, the value of the HAS concept was further eroded by the introduction of precision-guided munitions (PGM).
-Iraq's HAS hangars were built to a standard somewhat higher than NATO or Warsaw Pact shelters, but nevertheless proved almost useless during the Gulf War.
-Early attempts to defeat them typically used a "one-two punch" using a TV-guided missile to blast open the doors, followed by bombs tossed in the front.
-US efforts soon turned to simply dropping a 2000 lb laser guided bomb on the top, which would easily penetrate the roof and explode within.
+Iraq's HAS hangars were built to a standard somewhat higher than NATO or Warsaw Pact shelters, but nevertheless proved less useful during the Gulf War.
+Early attempts to defeat Iraqi HASs typically used a "one-two punch" using a TV-guided missile to blast open the doors, followed by bombs tossed in the front.
+US efforts soon turned to simply dropping a 2000 lb laser guided bomb on the top of the HAS, which would easily penetrate the roof and explode within.
 With that being said, however, NATO hangars would still remain useful against the forces of any enemy as might conceivably engage Europe in an armed conflict in the short term (whose capabilities generally lack precision guidance systems needed to defeat the defensive shield such hangars offer).

+Hardened hangars became important again with the increasing use of kamikaze drones, which could penetrate air defences and damage aircraft but lack the payload to damage hardened shelters.
+The Russo-Ukrainian War resulted in Russia expanding hardened shelters due to constant attacks by Ukrainian kamikaze drones and missiles.
+The US however, did not make significant investments in hardened shelters, considering construction uneconomical despite wargames showing potential risks as well as lessons from Ukraine.
+The US pusback against expanding HAS became a security vulnerability during the 2026 Iran War when Iran launched ballistic missile barrages and drone swarms towards US air bases.